Dual Diagnosis Treatment Crownpoint, NM

 Services provided:

-• Mental health services, social skills training and sober housing services
+• Social skills training, mental health services and sober housing services

 Presbyterian Medical Services (pms) Western New Mexico Medical Group Bh - 40.3 miles from Crownpoint, NM

-Presbyterian Medical Services pms Western New Mexico Medical Group Bh is a dual-diagnosis treatment center in Gallup, New Mexico that offers treatment services for alcohol or drug addiction and mental health disorders that include psychotic disorders as well as post-partum depression.
+Presbyterian Medical Services pms Western New Mexico Medical Group Bh is a dual diagnosis treatment center in Gallup, NM that offers treatment for mental health and substance use disorders that include depression as well as schizoid personality disorder.

 Address: 2025 East Aztec Road, Gallup, NM 87301 in McKinley County